The inseparable pair: JDE AIS Server and Orchestrator Studio

-If you're a JDE user, you know you can't click on a post, log in to webinar or walk into a user group meeting without hearing two words: AIS and Orchestrator.
+If you're a JD Edwards (JDE) user, you know you can't click on a post, log in to webinar or walk into a user group meeting without hearing two words: AIS and Orchestrator.
 Still, you're not alone if you can't define the bond they share or why you should care.
 Welcome to part one in an 8-part series designed to answer all of your questions.
-Each week you'll find real-world explanations and illustrations from industry experts beginning with the connection between AIS and Orchestrator.
+Each week you'll find real-world explanations and illustrations from industry experts beginning with the connection between the AIS server and Orchestrator in JDE.

 An AIS instance is configured upon installation to communicate with a specific HTML instance.
 It might look a little like this: